ShunSakurai/easy_paste/README.md

 - [Inno Setup](http://www.jrsoftware.org/isdl.php)
 - Open setup_installer.iss with Inno Setup Compiler and click Build > Compile

-## Usage
+## Prerequisites

-### memoQ analysis file types
+### Supported memoQ analysis file types
-Please select one of the following options when exporting the statistics from memoQ.
+When exporting the statistics from memoQ, select one of the following options.
 Please note that Trados-compatible format doesn't contain character counts.

 From Documents tab > Statistics:
-- CSV (Per-file, Trados-compatible)
 - CSV (Per-file, all information)
+- CSV (Per-file, Trados-compatible) * only support "word" counts

 ![Format](https://raw.github.com/wiki/ShunSakurai/easy_paste/easy_paste_format.png)

 From Project home > Overview > Reports > Analysis:
-- CSV file exported by clicking 'export'
+- CSV file exported by clicking 'export' is also supported

 ![Format](https://raw.github.com/wiki/ShunSakurai/easy_paste/easy_paste_format2.png)

-### Generating a table for quote
+## Usage
+### Common
 - You can open the program by double-clicking Easy Paste.exe or its alias.
 - Choose CSV files exported from memoQ's statistics in above mentioned format
+- After exporting the table, the exported CSV file is automatically opened

+### Generating a table for quote
 - Click "Generate table for quote"
-- CSV files starting with "to_paste" is generated in the same folder as the original CSV files
+- CSV files starting with "quote" is generated in the same folder as the original CSV files

 ![UI](https://raw.github.com/wiki/ShunSakurai/easy_paste/easy_paste_ui.png)

-### Copying and pasting the table
+#### Copying and pasting the table
 - Open the exported CSV file
 - You can easily copy and paste the table to your quote
 - Paste with "Keep Text Only" option in order to avoid messing up the font and the format

-### Options
+#### Options
 - You can choose the unit from "Word" or "Character."
 "Character" is only supported in all information CSV files or CSV files exported from "Reports."
-See [memoQ analysis file types](https://github.com/ShunSakurai/easy_paste#memoq-analysis-file-types) for details
+See [Supported memoQ analysis file types](https://github.com/ShunSakurai/easy_paste#supported-memoq-analysis-file-types) for details
-- You can choose 50-74% matches are included in whether "New" or "Fuzzy"
-- You can choose the format from "New, Fuzzy, and 100% and Repetitions" or ""New, Fuzzy, 100%, and Repetitions""
+- You can freely customize the match rate categories.
+By default, match rates are divided into "New, Fuzzy, and 100% and Repetitions"
-- You can choose the heading from "New Words" or "Translation -  New Words."
-I will add an option to create your own heading formats
+- You can choose the heading from "New Words" or "Translation -  New Words"

 ![Four heading formats](https://raw.github.com/wiki/ShunSakurai/easy_paste/easy_paste_heading.png)